DoDAO-io/dodao-solidity-course/generated/questions/oops_concepts.md

 Hint: noHint

-Explanation: A parameter value can be defined at the run time in a constructor.,Constructor can also restrict the method call.
+Explanation: - A parameter value can be defined at the run time in a constructor.
+- Constructor can also restrict the method call.

 Sub Topics: constructor